Review of the load-based licensing scheme

 The EPA commissioned two consultancies to inform the development of the issues paper.
 The first was a comparative review of load-based licensing systems (PDF 2.1MB) by BDA Group.
 The second was a load-based licence fee comparison (PDF 1.4MB) by ACIL Allen.
 The issues paper describes the purpose and outcomes of these two consultancies in detail.

-Following the close of the consultation period, the EPA will prepare a proposal paper for further public consultation that takes into account the comments and views received on the issues paper.
+The EPA will prepare a proposal paper for further public consultation that takes into account the comments and views received on the issues paper.
 This proposal paper would set out any recommended changes to improve the LBL scheme and would also include a cost–benefit analysis and an assessment of the likely financial impacts on licensees.

 We expect to release the proposal paper for consultation in mid-2017.